What is Ham Radio?

 Ham radio is also polite radio, without the crude and foul language of CB, probably due in large part to its licensing requirements.

 To use ham radio, you must pass a written examination and be assigned a call sign from the FCC.
 For example, my call sign is “W1AI”.
 I’m the only licensed radio operator in the world with that unique call sign.
-Until recently you also had to pass a Morse code exam to get a ham license.
-However, the FCC did away with that requirement a few years ago.
+Originally, you also had to pass a Morse code exam to get a ham license.
+However, the FCC did away with that requirement about 10 years ago.
 There are no more Morse code tests!

 The Technician license is primarily useful for talking around town using repeaters, although it also allows all modes of communications in the VHF, UHF, microwave, and beyond.
 Unfortunately, it only gives very limited privileges in the HF bands, the ones primarily used for long-distance communications.